jonnonz1/nz-statute-book/acts/public/2005/public-records-act-2005.md

   (b) the public records that it controls or (in the case of an approved repository) has possession of.

 ### 32 Annual report on recordkeeping
-(1) The Chief Archivist must make an annual report to the Minister on the state of recordkeeping within public offices.
+(1) The Chief Archivist must make an annual report to the Minister on the state of recordkeeping within public offices, including (without limitation) a report on—
+  (a) any action plan required to be prepared by a public office under section 35A; and (b) any performance notice issued to a public office under section 35B.
 (2)
 (3) The Minister must present the report of the Chief Archivist to the House of Representatives.